bAmrish/svg-play/README.md

 ### And...
 How?
 For most part (I think) the code is pretty self-explanatory.
 In order to run it you would need a simple webserver.
-If you have python installed on your machine you cna just run `python -V` or `python3 -V` in the `${project-root}/src` directory and open up `index.html`.
+If you have python installed on your machine you cna just run `python3 -m http.server` or `python -m SimpleHTTPServer
+` (depending on the version of python you have installed) in the `${project-root}/src` directory and open up `index.html`.
 It should work fine.
 > (Sorry, I did not include a server, because I wanted to keep it very light-weight)

 Unfortunately, since I am using js module, the `file:///` protocol won't work.

 ### Feedback?

 - Love to hear from all of you.
+(For issues, you can use Github issues and PRs.)